Commercial. Environmental. Social.

 A question of strategic orientation

 A sustainable property portfolio can be achieved by means of long-term management planning, a clearly formulated strategy, and regular dialogue with tenants.
 At Union Investment, a team of experts with a track record have been using an established rating system since 2009 to implement and evolve our sustainability strategy.
-On top of that, we work with various property sector institutions and associations to establish uniform standards such as those that form a basis for green leases.

 Sustainability performance of our funds